brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Prerequisites

-1. Before starting, please make sure to remove all other add-ons or configuration entries handling SSL certificates, domain names and so on (e.g. DuckDNS) and restart your Home Assistant instance.
 1. If you don't yet have a working Cloudflare set-up:
    Get a domain name and set-up Cloudflare.
 See section [Domain Name and Cloudflare Set-Up](#domain-name-and-cloudflare-set-up) for details.